isabella232/docs.devo.ps/source/manual/tasks.md

 Tasks are run whenever one of the triggers conditions are met.

-*We currently only support manual and webhook triggers.
-We are working on adding support for cron and 3rd party events (GitHub, TravisCI, NewRelic...).
-Webhooks are however flexible enough that you should be able to integrate most 3rd parties already.*

 ### Webhook

 Webhooks allow you define HTTP callbacks which you, or a 3rd party, can query with a `POST` payload.